-Intended exchange for balance regulation between the synchronous area and Western Denmark is carried out in accordance with a set model based on the below principles.
+Intended exchange for balancing between the synchronous area and Western Denmark is carried out in accordance with a set model based on the below principles.

-- Energinet sends proposed schedules in advance for each operating hour for intended exchange between the synchronous area and Western Denmark. - Svenska kraftnät, Statnett and Energinet are jointly responsible for the intended exchange concerning the coming hour being acceptable with respect to regulation in both systems at the latest 15 minutes before the hour shift. - After this, the intended exchange can be altered during the hour of operation in accordance to the rules specified in an instruction. - Svenska kraftnät, Statnett and Energinet can also agree supportive energy on relevant interconnectors.
+- Before each operating hour, Energinet makes a prognosis for expected balancing energy price in Western Denmark and Statnett does the same for the Nordic synchronous area. - Based on these expectations, Energinet sends proposed schedules in advance for each operating hour for intended exchange to perform a mix of imbalance netting and price optimization between the synchronous area and Western Denmark. - Svenska kraftnät, Statnett and Energinet are jointly responsible for the intended exchange concerning the coming hour being acceptable with respect to balancing in both systems at the latest 15 minutes before the hour shift. - After this, the intended exchange can be altered during the hour of operation in accordance with the rules specified in an instruction. - Svenska kraftnät, Statnett and Energinet can also agree supportive energy on relevant interconnectors.